Anne makes a mistake.

 “No, Ruth.
 I want nothing more to do with you.”

 Anne got the train into London and sat in a bar outside the station.
 Everyone was looking at her.
-How do they know what a nasty, horrible, person I am? she thought.
+She imagined that they all knew what a nasty, horrible, person she was.
 She had a few more Gin and Tonics and although some people tried to make conversation, She ignored them all.

 She knew Craig had used her and she had allowed him to do it.
 And now she has lost Dennis.
 From what Ruth told her, she knew Dennis must be heartbroken.
 I’m a terrible person, she thought, and I don’t deserve to live anymore.

 A young man walked over.
-“Do you want a drink, love?"
+“Can I buy you a drink, love?"
 He asked.

 “Piss off,” she said.